 Corporal punishment is prohibited as a disciplinary measure in penal institutions in the Prisons Act (2003, in force May 2006).

 Sentence for crime

-Corporal punishment as a sentence for crime was ruled unconstitutional in a 1999 Supreme Court ruling and is prohibited in article 94(9) of the Children Act 2003: “No child shall be subject to corporal punishment).”
+Corporal punishment as a sentence for crime was ruled unconstitutional in a 1999 Supreme Court ruling and is prohibited in article 94(9) of the Children (Amendment) Act 2016: “No child shall be subject to corporal punishment).”